-This repeater vs access point guide will show you everything you need to know about these two tools and how they can help you boost your WiFi reach and stability.
+This access point vs. repeater guide explains everything you need to know about these two tools.
+Additionally, we’ll let you know how they can help you boost your WiFi reach and stability.

-In short, an access point is the better option if you require a dependable internet connection for a medium-sized business space for larger groups of people.
+In short, an access point is the better option if you require a dependable internet connection for a medium-sized business space.
+It’s also a better choice if you host larger groups of people.
 However, a repeater could be a better alternative for a small venue.

-However, when it comes to repeater vs access point, the primary function of both is to increase the range of the router’s WiFi, yet the ideal user is quite different.
+When it comes to repeater vs access point (AP), the primary function is to increase the range of the router’s WiFi.
+However, the ideal user is quite different.

-The way they’re installed, how they affect the overall internet speed, and how many users they can manage simultaneously are all things that you need to consider.
+There are a few things to consider before choosing between the two.
+Primarily their installation methods, how they affect the overall internet speed, and how many users they can manage simultaneously.
 Therefore, if your WiFi connection is weak and you want to find the right solution for your situation, keep reading.

-A repeater is a good option if you’re running a small business.
-With few people using the internet, you just need to boost the signal a little bit to get coverage over the entire office or workspace.
+A repeater is a good option if you’re running a small business with few people using the internet.
+You might just need to boost the signal slightly to get coverage over the entire office or workspace.

 The downside of access points is the installation process.
-Setting up cables and pulling them through walls and ceilings is not optional for all businesses.
+Setting up cables and pulling them through walls and ceilings is not always an option.

 The downside of a repeater is that while you get wider coverage, it tends to come at the cost of internet speed.
 This may be fine, depending on what you do.
 But if a high-speed internet connection is vital to your business, the access point may be the best solution.

-When deciding on repeater vs access point, you must consider how many devices each option can handle.
+When deciding whether to use a repeater vs access point, you must consider how many devices each option can handle.
 The repeater is limited to what the router can accept and still be fast enough for utility.
 This may be fine in your home but can quickly become unstable at your business venue.
 Especially if you have clients connecting to your social WiFi hotspot.

-In the following sections of this repeater vs access point article, we’ll go through this question in greater detail.
-We’ll start by analyzing what an access point is, what a repeater is, and when one might be a better option.
+We’ll go through this question in greater detail.
+We’ll start by analyzing what is an access point, what a repeater is, and when one might be a better option.

-Repeater vs Access Point: What Is an Access Point?
+Wireless Access Point vs Repeater: What Is an Access Point?

 An access point is a device you connect to the router.
-To have the best performance, however, you need to pay attention to where you place it.
-As a general rule, you have to place it where the router’s signal cannot reach.
+However, you must pay attention to where you place it to have the best performance.
+Generally, you have to set it where the router’s signal cannot reach.

 An access point is essentially an extension of the router itself.
 When you install an access point in an area, all devices will connect through that access point, not the router.

-When contemplating repeater vs access point, one of the main issues with access points brought up is the installation process.
+When contemplating wireless access point vs repeater, one of the main issues brought up with access points is the installation process.
 It needs to connect to the router using an ethernet cable.
-If it goes to a different floor, it means you have to pull the cable there, too.
+If it goes to a different floor, you must also pull the cable there.
 This is a big job for smaller businesses and might not be the most efficient way to solve the problem.

-Wouldn’t it be easier to have a router on each floor instead of access points?
+Wouldn’t having a router on each floor be easier than access points?

-You want access points instead of several routers because they connect to the router and, thus, the same local network.
+You want access points instead of several routers because they connect to the router and the same local network.

 For management and maintenance reasons, it makes more sense for the entire venue to use one local network using a router rather than several.

-Updates (or lack thereof) can cause security and maintenance issues.
-Therefore it’s smart only to update one device to stay up to date.
-Older routers also need to be replaced from time to time to ensure the highest internet quality.
+Skipping updates to your router’s software can cause security and maintenance issues.
+Therefore, it’s wise to update your devices regularly to stay up to date.
+Older routers also need replacement from time to time to ensure the highest internet quality.
 Replacing one singular router is both easier and cheaper.

 No, the AP does not replace the router.
-The router is still required to access the internet via modem.
+The router is still required to access the internet.

-Repeater vs Access Point: Is It Simple To Install an Access Points?
+WiFi Repeater vs Access Point: Is It Simple To Install Access Points?

 As mentioned above, installing access points can be tricky if the work area is big enough.
 Pulling cables through walls and ceilings is not something everybody can afford.
 With that said, there are other ways to solve the problem of poor internet connection without access points.

-As we’re talking about repeater vs access point, and APs aren’t for you, one alternative to them is so-called WiFi extenders.
-This is a potential solution for smaller businesses with fewer employees and customers that still need to expand the WiFi range.
+One alternative to them is WiFi extenders.
+This is a potential solution for smaller businesses with fewer employees and customers still needing to expand their WiFi range.

 AP vs Extender: Are There Alternative to Access Points?

 A way to increase the range of your WiFi is by using extenders.
 One type of WiFi extender is the repeater.
-Which option is best for you, ap vs extenders, will depend on the size of the office and how many floors or buildings need to be covered.
+Are you wondering what will work best for you?
+Consider the size of the office and how many floors or buildings need to be covered.

-For example, a café that only wants the WiFi to extend to the outside seating area can use a repeater to boost the signal.
+For example, a café that only wants the WiFi to extend to the outside seating area can use a repeater.
+The repeater helps to boost the existing signal.

-For these, you don’t need access points, just a WiFi signal extension, this is a good option.
+You don’t need access points for these, just a WiFi signal extension.
+This is a good option.
 But it does come with some drawbacks, which we will cover below.
 But first, we’ll discuss the repeater and how it works.

-Repeater vs Access Point: What Is a Repeater?
+Access Point vs Repeater: What Is a Repeater?

-In this repeater vs access point discussion, it’s time to turn our heads to the repeater.
+In this WiFi repeater vs access point discussion, it’s time to turn our attention to the repeater.
 The repeater is a device that will wirelessly boost your WiFi signal.
-You plug in one device close to the router and another closer to where you need a stronger signal.

-The repeater receives the signal from the router and “repeats” the information, thus creating an increased version of the WiFi signal.
+The repeater receives the signal from the router and “repeats” it, thus creating an increased version of the WiFi signal.

-For the best experience using a repeater, you must have a good distance between the router and the repeater.
+For the best experience using a repeater, you must have some distance between the router and the repeater.
 However, you should locate it in a place where the device can receive a decent signal.
 Otherwise, it will repeat a weak signal.

 If neither the repeater nor the access point seems right for you, there is a third way for your business to get better WiFi: The Bridge.

-What Is the Difference Between Bridge and Repeater?
+What Is the Difference Between a Bridge and a Repeater?

 The bridge system is a way of connecting two routers to one local network.
-Two adjacent buildings belonging to the same business can enjoy the same WiFfi and local network by “bridging” the two routers together wirelessly.
+Two adjacent buildings belonging to the same business can enjoy the same WiFfi and local network.
+All you have to do is “bridge” the two routers together wirelessly.

-The difference between bridge and repeater is that the bridge connects two separate networks allowing them to work as one.
+The difference between a bridge and a repeater is that the bridge connects two separate networks.
+This bridging allows them to work as one.
 The bridge is for when the repeater isn’t enough or it’s not feasible to create access points.

 AP Mode vs Repeater Mode: How To Connect Two Access Points?